A bowl of freshly made kimchiA bowl of freshly made kimchi

 Kimchi is not only a staple food in Korea, but it has also gained popularity worldwide.
 In recent years, kimchi has become a trendy food item, and many restaurants around the world have started to incorporate it into their menus.
 Kimchi is not only delicious, but it’s also packed with health benefits.
 It’s a great source of probiotics, which can improve digestion and boost the immune system.
 Additionally, kimchi is low in calories and high in fiber, making it a great addition to any healthy diet.

-See also How to make chakhchoukha from Algeria?
+See also How to make pastrami from the United States?

 Understanding the different types of kimchi and their ingredients